 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-1. I like to grind the dried parsley, dried shallots (or onions), Spike Seasoning (affiliate link), dried thyme, garlic powder, and black pepper together with a mortar and pestle, although it’s probably optional.
+1. I like to grind the dried parsley, dried shallots (or onions), Spike Seasoning (affiliate link), dried thyme, garlic powder, and black pepper together with a mortar and pestle.
+That’s optional if you don’t mind a slightly chunkier marinade.

-2. Then mix the balsamic vinegar, Dijon mustard, olive oil, and dried spices to make the marinade.
+2. Then mix balsamic vinegar, Dijon mustard, olive oil, and dried spices to make the marinade.

 Grilled Chicken with Balsamic Vinegar shown on serving plate with greens